grpc/proposal/A93-xds-ext-proc.md

 ext_proc client would handle deframing the gRPC messages.
 It will send each gRPC message to the ext_proc server as a separate `request_body`, and the ext_proc server will send a separate response for each one.
-This is a streaming mode, meaning that the ext_proc client may send a subsequent message to the ext_proc server while still waiting for a reply from the ext_proc server for a previous message.
+This is a streaming mode similar to the existing `FULL_DUPLEX_STREAMED` mode.

 The new `GRPC` mode will be the only processing mode supported in gRPC.
 It is be desirable for Envoy to implement the same mode, so that users